dherault/serverless-offline/README.md

 --location              -l  The root location of the handlers' files.
 Defaults to the current directory --host                  -o  Host name to listen on.
 Default: localhost --port                  -P  Port to listen on.
-Default: 3000 --wsPort                    WebSocket port to listen on.
-Default: 3001 --stage                 -s  The stage used to populate your templates.
+Default: 3000 --stage                 -s  The stage used to populate your templates.
 Default: the first stage found in your project.
 --region                -r  The region used to populate your templates.
 Default: the first region for the first stage found.
 --noTimeout             -t  Disables the timeout feature.